markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 The CSS needed for these layouts can sometimes be tricky, but what is more important is to understand how to sketch the layout you want to build as a wireframe.
 The ability to visualize a layout like that will make you a much more efficient&mdash;and less frustrated&mdash;developer.
 Remember, you can always search for an answer or syntax hint on the Internet, but you still have to know how to ask the right question to get that result.
 Knowing what you _want to do_ is the first step to getting your answer.

-Only one more section left to fix up and we'll be finished with our first "feature", so we can mark that GitHub issue as "complete."
+Only one more section left to fix up and we'll be finished with this feature request and mark that GitHub issue as complete, so let's add, commit, and push our code to make sure it's backed up!

 ## 3 Column Reach Out